MyOldStuff/TileEditor2D/README.md

 modified by michidk:
-now you can use it for Tile-Based 2D Games with 2D Collider and 2D Pathfinding Support.
-+ fixes for newert Unity versions
+now you can use it for Tile-Based 2D Games with 2D Collider and 2D Pathfinding Support. fixes for newer Unity versions